Want to fall in love with Oaxaca as much as I did?

 - CONTACT INFORMATION: Facebook or Free Walk Oaxaca Website

-I highly recommend doing a FREE walking tour on your first or second day in Oaxaca.
 A guide generally takes you on a tour on foot of the historic center, tells you the history of the city, and brings you to places that you probably wouldn’t find on your own.
-Without the tour, I would never have known about the organic food court, some cool restaurants and cafes, and the Xochimilco neighborhood.
+Without the tour, I never would have known about the organic food court, some cool restaurants and cafes, and the Xochimilco neighborhood.

 8. Wander Around Xochimilco Neighborhood